chrisnoonan98675/site/_posts/2014-11-03-read-application-name-from-manifest.markdown

 ---
-title: Read the application name from the manifest file
+title: Read the application name from the deployment package manifest
 categories:
 - xl-deploy
 tags: